nameer-khan/BE_Crawler_backend/README.md

 ### Logs

-Logs are available in the Docker containers:
+Logs are available in the Docker containers/ BE_Crawler_backend\logs post containerisation:

 ```bash
 # Web application logs